 A little preparation goes a long way in ensuring your event is enjoyable for everyone.

 Welcome your guests in character, hand out name tags, and set the scene by designating a 'crime scene' area.
 This helps immerse everyone right from the start.
-Jennifer Lee, a professional murder mystery host, shares this tip:
+One widely recommended hosting tip is to build a 'reset button' into your story — a pre-planned event that can refocus the group if things go off track.

 Once everyone feels immersed, shift smoothly into the main gameplay.